nxt-insurance/nxt_http_client/README.md

 NxtHttpClient also provides an error base class that you might want to use as the base for your client errors.
 It comes with a nice set of useful methods.
 You can ask the error for the request and response options since it requires the response for initialization.
 Furthermore it has a handy `to_h` method that provides you all info about the request and response.

+#### Timeouts
+NxtHttpClient::Error exposes the `timed_out?` method from `Typhoeus::Response`, so you can check if an error is raised due to a timeout.
+This is useful when setting a custom timeout value in your configuration.

 ### Logging